Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Background and Related work

 \subsubsection{Relationship to K-SVD}

 Another widely used dictionary learning method is K-SVD \cite{ref25}.
 Though they are models for the same problem, BPFA and K-SVD have some significant differences that we briefly discuss.
-K-SVD learns the sparsity pattern of the coding vectror $\alpha_i$ using the OMP algorithm \cite{ref26} for each $i$.
-Holding the sparsity fixed, it then updates each dictionary element and dimension of $\alpha$ jointly by a rank one approximation to the residual.
-BPFA on the other hand updates the sparsity pattern by generating from a beta posterior distribution and generates weights and the dictionary from Gaussian posterior distributions using Bayes Rule.
-Because of this probabilistic structure, we derive a sampling algorithm for these variables that takes advantage of marginalization, and naturally learns the auxiliary variables $\gamma_\varepsilon$ and $\gamma_{s,k}$.
+K-SVD learns the sparsity pattern of the coding vector $\alpha_i$ using the OMP algorithm \cite{ref26} for each $i$.
+Holding the sparsity pattern fixed, it then updates each dictionary element and dimension of $\alpha$ jointly by a rank one approximation to the residual.
+Unlike BPFA, it learns as many dictionary elements as are given to it, so $K$ should be set wisely.
+BPFA on the other hand automatically prunes unneeded elements, and updates the sparsity pattern by using the posterior distribution of a Bernoulli process, which is significantly different from OMP.
+It updates the weights and the dictionary from their Gaussian posteriors as well.
+Because of this probabilistic structure, we derive a sampling algorithm for these variables that takes advantage of marginalization, and naturally learns the auxiliary variables $\gamma_\varepsilon$ and $\gamma_{s}$.